 Getting Addiction Help as Part of the LGBTQ Community

-LGBTQ adults in the U.S. are more than twice as likely to have used illicit drugs in the past year than heterosexual adults.
-LGBTQ adults also suffer higher rates of binge drinking of between 35 and 42%, compared to the rate of 26% among the heterosexual population.
-Substance abuse affects everyone from all backgrounds and from all walks of life, but the LGBTQ community faces a higher number of challenges that make these individuals more susceptible to addiction, and that prevent them from getting the addiction help they need.
+LGBTQ+ adults in the U.S. are significantly more likely to have used illicit drugs in the past year compared to heterosexual adults.
+Substance abuse affects everyone from all backgrounds and from all walks of life, but the LGBTQ+ community faces a higher number of challenges that make these individuals more susceptible to addiction, and that prevent them from getting the addiction help they need.

 Addiction can be difficult for anyone to overcome — regardless of who they are, where they come from, how much money they make, and their sexual orientation and identity.
-But the LGBTQ population needs drug and alcohol detox centers that can accommodate their unique healthcare, emotional, and psychological needs, as that offer services aimed at helping LGBTQ people fully overcome addiction.
+But the LGBTQ+ population needs drug and alcohol detox centers that are safe and welcoming for them, that can accommodate their unique healthcare, emotional, and psychological needs, and that offer services aimed at helping LGBTQ+ people fully overcome addiction.

-Roughly 39% of U.S. adults who identify as LGBTQ have used illicit drugs in the past year, while only 17% of heterosexual adults have done the same.
-Marijuana is used by 30.7% of LGBTQ adults, and is used by just under 13% of heterosexual adults.
-Opioid painkillers have been misused by an estimated 10% of LGBT adults, compared to only 4.5% of heterosexual adults.
-When it comes to alcohol use, LGBTQ people tend to start drinking alcohol at an earlier age than most heterosexual people.
+Roughly 31% of U.S. adults who identify as LGBTQ+ have used illicit drugs in the past month, while only 16% of heterosexual adults have done the same.
+According to the same SAMHSA survey, marijuana is used by 28% of LGBTQ+ adults, and is used by just under 15% of heterosexual adults.
+Binge drinking and opioid use are similar among LGBTQ+ people and heterosexual people.

-LGBTQ people become addicted to drugs and alcohol for many of the same reasons as non-LGBTQ people, but face different social and emotional challenges that increase their risk for substance abuse.
-For instance, some struggle with their self-images as they work toward finding their sexual identities, or have experienced violence or trauma from bullies and sexual predators.
-These individuals will often use drugs and alcohol as a way to mask feelings of stress, depression, trauma, and other mental symptoms interfering with their ability to navigate comfortably and confidently through everyday life.
+LGBTQ+ people become addicted to drugs and alcohol for many of the same reasons as non-LGBTQ+ people, but face different social and emotional challenges that increase their risk for substance abuse.
+For instance, some struggle with their self-images as they work toward finding their sexual identities or gender identities, or have experienced violence or trauma from bullies and sexual predators or from family rejection.
+These individuals will often use drugs and alcohol as a way to mask feelings of stress, depression, trauma, and other mental symptoms, interfering with their ability to navigate comfortably and confidently through everyday life.

-Some who identify as LGBTQ may experience chronic feelings of guilt and shame surrounding their identities.
-They may feel as if they’ve let down their friends and family for not being heterosexual, or as if there’s something wrong with them for being attracted to members of the same sex or those who are transgender.
+Some who identify as LGBTQ+ may experience chronic feelings of guilt and shame surrounding their identities.
+They may feel as if they’ve let down their friends and family for not being heterosexual, or as if there’s something wrong with them for being attracted to members of the same sex or for being nonbinary or transgender.

-Guilt and shame can also be driven by isolation — especially for LGBTQ people who lack a strong support system of understanding friends and family, and who are unable to connect with other LGBTQ people in their communities.
+Guilt and shame can also be driven by isolation — especially for LGBTQ+ people who have faced rejection due to their sexual or gender identities, because they may lack a strong support system of friends and family.
+It can be especially isolating for those who are unable to connect with other LGBTQ+ people in their communities, such as those in rural areas where there might be few other LGBTQ+ people.
 Having to conceal information about their identities can often trigger psychological distress, accompanied by feelings of guilt and shame.

 Minority Stress